 Wearing solid gold, white gold or yellow gold jewelry in the shower won't damage the metal itself, however, it may reduce shine, so it's not recommended.
 Showering with gold-plated jewelry can eventually cause the gold coating to wear out completely, so you should definitely refrain from doing so.
 If you have 14-carat white gold, unlike yellow gold, and you're wondering if white gold is water resistant or different from yellow gold, the answer is that both are the same.
 As a precaution, the first tip would be to avoid showering with gold jewelry.

+To get the best value for your money, it's important to keep an eye on the Gold Rate Today before making any purchase.
 It's not the water itself that has all the potential to cause harm, but shower gels, colognes, natural oils, perfumes and other cleaning products used in the shower can be harmful.
 Water alone will not cause extreme damage to jewelry.
 But showering and exposing jewelry to these other products could be problematic.
 Therefore, when they ask you what type of gold you can put in the shower, it is recommended to note that shower products are potentially harmful, and not just water.

 Does this mean that chlorine, swimming pools or the ocean are OK?
 Not necessarily.
 Chlorine chemicals, or excess ocean salt, could also damage gold jewelry.
 Also try to limit the use of gold jewelry in those situations.
 No, you can't shower with a gold chain.